-This programme is aimed at people interested in developing their knowledge and skills in the field of autism spectrum, including Asperger syndrome.
+This course will help you to develop your knowledge and skills in the field of Special Educational Needs and Inclusion, specialising in the autism spectrum, including Asperger syndrome.
 This specialist pathway is ideal for professionals working in early years, primary or secondary schools, further and higher education, voluntary sector, advisory roles, and residential settings.
-It would also be available (subject to entry qualifications) to people with a personal interest, for example individuals on the autism spectrum and family members.
+You can also study this course if you have a personal interest, subject to entry requirements.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.

 Facilities available on-site include a sports hall, restaurant, Students’ Union, Student Centre, shop, bar and nightclub.
 Safe and secure accommodation for more than 1,300 students is spread throughout Park Campus, with the majority placed within our student village combining stunning green spaces with welcoming Halls of Residence.